vielmetti/commonplace/content/radio/grid/BL.md

 * BL11cj: KiwiSDR at [NH6XO](http://72.235.217.245:8073/)

 Each of these stations covers Hawaii.
-Best sports station is KIKI 990 Honolulu (BL11bh) which broadcasts the LA Dodgers.
+Best sports station is KIKI 990 Honolulu (BL11bh) which broadcasts the Los Angeles Dodgers, and NH6XO does a good job of tuning it in.

-Note that in October 2018 none of these are active; not sure why.

 [Grid BL](http://www.levinecentral.com/ham/grid_square.php?Grid=BL), Levine
 Central.